MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-storage-spaces-direct-vmm.md

    ![Select disks](../media/storage-spaces-disks.png)

  3. Complete the rest of the wizard as described in this [article](manage-sofs.md#create-storage-pools).
  4. Using Windows Powershell, the pool and the storage tier is automatically created with the "Enable-CLusterS2D autoconfig=true" option.
-T

 ### Create a CSV